clark-lindsay/pencil-durability-kata/README.md

 Run the following terminal command in the project folder:
     $ make mac-install

-Installing on Unix, including a non-Homebrew Mac machine:
+Installing on Unix, including a non-Homebrew Mac machine (this will require node to already be installed):
 Run the following:
     $ make install